Devices

 Keyboard layout

-Section titled “Keyboard layout”When a device carries a keyboard layout, it uses the same string enum as catalog keyboard_layouts and cart lines, so your UI can stay consistent from quote → cart → asset record.
+Section titled “Keyboard layout”When a device has a keyboard layout, it uses the same enum values as catalog and cart line items.

 Next steps